Join our Learning Circle (book club) hosted in partnership with the CUAA and Indigenous Student Services

 Chief Joseph is known as one of the leading voices on peacebuilding in our time, and his dedication to reconciliation has been recognized with multiple honorary degrees and awards.

 As one of the remaining first-language speakers of Kwak'wala, his wisdom is grounded in Indigenous ways of knowing while making space for something bigger and better for all of us.

 Frequently Asked Questions

-Participants can get books for free at their local library or purchase them.
-If you are in the greater Vancouver area, we recommend checking out Massy Books, a local and Indigenous-owned book store.
+The book can be pre-ordered on Amazon to ensure you receive in time.
+If you are in the greater Vancouver area, we recommend visiting Massy Books, a local and Indigenous-owned and operated book store.

 If you would like to participate but the day and time do not work, you are still welcome to join our private group to post your questions and participate in the group discussions.
 Please send us an email after you sign up to let us know.

 Please contact email@example.com